The Ultimate Guide to Seaside’s Historic Landmarks

 Historical Tidbit: Commissioned in 1881, Tillamook Rock Lighthouse served as a beacon for mariners for 77 years before being decommissioned in 1957.

-Pro Tip: While you can’t visit the lighthouse up close, the views from Ecola State Park are breathtaking – bring binoculars for a closer look!
+Pro Tip: While you can’t visit it up close, the views from Ecola State Park are breathtaking.
+Bring binoculars for a closer look at this historic lighthouse.